mrwatson-de/fmSort/README.md

 # fmSort
-Dynamic Sorting for FileMaker. iscover the sort order dynamically.
+Dynamic Sorting for FileMaker.
+Discover the sort order dynamically.
 Set the sort order dynamically.

 A proof of concept demo file to convince Claris to implement this functionality natively, and a FileMaker module, which has turned out to possibly be quite useful :D.